 Out at Warren Farm, we’re happy to welcome any well-behaved dogs.
 And by well-behaved, we mean the simple things, like being human- & other dog-friendly; keeping the barking, whimpering & begging to a minimum; and not heading for the hills at the merest hint of an open gate.

-But even welcoming Pembrokeshire isn’t completely dog-friendly, and our travels with Molly & Minnie have highlighted some general rules of thumb to be aware of when out & about with your hound:
+Our travels with Jack have highlighted some general rules of thumb to be aware of when out & about with your hound:

-- Most pub beer gardens welcome dogs on leads, but only a handful welcome dogs indoors – one of our locals, St Govan’s Inn in Bosherston, welcomes quiet dogs in the bar, and even has a special room (ask at the bar to be let into the Stable Bar) that dogs are allowed into.
+- Most pub beer gardens welcome dogs on leads, but only a handful welcome dogs indoors.
+One of our locals, St Govan’s Inn in Bosherston, welcomes quiet dogs in the bar.
 Perfect if you fancy a pint & a bite after walking around the Lilyponds or on your return from Broad Haven South.

 - More popular beaches, especially those with adjacent towns or more heavily-frequented by families, are often closed to dogs altogether during the summer season.
 Please check before heading out.